proofzero/rollupid/docs/content/en/docs/basics/introduction.md

 ---
 title: "Introduction"
 description: "An introduction to Kubelt"
-lead: "Ku·belt (Kuiper Belt); is a circumstellar disc in the outer Solar System, extending from the orbit of Neptune at 30 astronomical units to approximately 50 AU from the Sun."
+lead: "Kubelt is a peer-to-peer cloud for truly decentralized applications."
 date: 2020-10-06T08:48:45+00:00
 lastmod: 2020-10-06T08:48:45+00:00
 draft: false